-(c) Represents investments in corporate debt securities and debt securities issued by Community Development Financial Institutions.
+(c) Represents investments in debt securities issued by Community Development Financial Institutions.

 (d) Average yields for investment securities have been calculated using the effective yield on the date of purchase.
 Yields on tax-exempt investment securities have been computed on a tax-equivalent basis using the U.S. federal statutory tax rate of 21 percent.